How to Build Energy and Manage it for Work in the AI Era

 How to Build Your Energy Levels

 Unlock your peak performance and well-being through smart energy management.
 Inspired by "The Power of Full Engagement," this approach helps you optimize physical, emotional, mental, and spiritual energy.
-Discover how integrating AI tools, ergonomic setups, and organized workflows can help you thrive, adapting to your body's rhythm for sustained success in the AI era.
+Discover how integrating AI tools, ergonomic setups, and organized workflows can help you thrive, adapting to your body's natural strengths for sustained success in the AI era.

 Smart Energy Management as Your New Essential Skill in Work

-Demands at work can increase during critical times.
-And since critical times are also a time of danger and opportunity (cf. crisis definition in Chinese), then the capacity to sustain high performance will help any professional worker avoid and rise above any danger to meet the opportunity with smart energy management.
-If we add to energy management the use of AI technology, which has doubled according to a Microsoft and LinkedIn report, high performance is indeed possible.
-And when high performance is sustainable, then all knowledge work automation driven by AI could generate an economic impact of $5.2 to $6.7 trillion by (OneForce ) [1][2][3].
+Demands at work can increase when high performance is needed.
+And since these times are also a time of danger and opportunity (cf. crisis definition in Chinese), then the capacity to sustain any needed high performance will enable a professional worker to avoid and rise above danger with smart energy management.
+And if the use of AI technology (which has doubled according to a Microsoft and LinkedIn report) is added to energy management, high performance is indeed possible.
+The use of AI technology makes high performance sustainable.
+According to reports online, knowledge work automation driven by AI could generate an economic impact of $5.2 to $6.7 trillion by (OneForce ) [1][2][3].

 Building up energy through fitness training

-The two training methods: Walk-run and Fartlek
+Introducing two flexible training methods: Walk-Run and Fartlek

 Walk-run intervals